 Mix The Wet Ingredients – In a large mixing bowl whisk the coconut oil and honey together until completely combined.
 Whisk the egg.
 Add in the pumpkin and vanilla extract.
 Beat until smooth.

 Mix With The Dry Ingredients – In a separate bowl mix the flours, salt, baking soda, pumpkin pie spice and cinnamon.

 Combine – Add the dry ingredients into the pumpkin mixture, stirring just until combined.
 Don’t over mix.
 Gently fold in the chocolate chips and 1/2 cup of the nuts.
 Let the batter sit in the mixing bowl for 10 minutes.

-Fill The Muffin Cups – Scoop the batter into the muffin cups and fill to the top.
-Sprinkle the remaining 1/2 cup of chopped pecans on the top of each muffin.
+Fill The Muffin Cups – Scoop the muffin batter in each of the liners and fill to the top.
+Sprinkle the remaining 1/2 cup of chopped pecans on the tops of the muffins.